Real Assets · Risk & Compliance

 We map the existing fraud and risk triage workflow inside real estate, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
 The build connects to your CRM, property management systems, listing platforms, runs against a labelled test set, and ships behind a reviewer queue before it sees production traffic.
 We then operate it, measure false positive rate, investigation time, loss avoided, and reviewer throughput, and improve it weekly.

-What does it cost to automate fraud and risk triage for a real estate company?+
+What does it cost to automate fraud and risk triage for real estate teams?+

 What is the best AI agent for fraud and risk triage in real estate?+